 Expanding the galaxy in Star Wars: The Clone Wars

 Consider again Attack of the Clones.
-Shaak Ti fought in the opening battle of the Clone Wars, a Jedi who arrive at the last moment to rescue Padme Amidala, Obi Wan Kenobi and Anakin Skywalker from the death arena on Geonosis.
-She makes short work of battle droids with her lightsaber and is among the survivors who get rescued by the very first of the clone troopers.
+Shaak Ti fought in the opening battle of the Clone Wars, a Jedi who arrives at the last moment to rescue Padme Amidala, Obi Wan Kenobi and Anakin Skywalker from the death arena on Geonosis.
+She makes short work of battle droids with her lightsaber and is among the few survivors who get rescued by the very first clone troopers.